Back to Faculty Directory

 Biomechanical and Biomedicine Engineering

-Dr. Ben-Yakar is a faculty member of the Thermal/Fluid Systems program of the Walker Department of Mechanical Engineering.
+Dr. Ben-Yakar is a faculty member and area coordinator of the Thermal/Fluid Systems Area of the Walker Department of Mechanical Engineering.
 She has served on the College of Engineering faculty since 2004.
-She is a regular member of the Graduate Studies Committee of the Biomedical Engineering Department.
-She is also a fellow of the Institute for Neuroscience and Center for Nano and Molecular Science and Technology at the Texas Materials Institute and Microelectronics Research Center at the University of Texas at Austin.
+She is a regular member of the Graduate Studies Committee of the Department of Electrical and Computer Engineering and Biomedical Engineering Department at the University of Texas at Austin.

 Selected Publications